mohamad-amin/PersianMaterialDateTimePicker/README.md

 You can report any issue on issue tracker.

+#Importing
+please refer to the [relative wiki page](https://github.com/mohamad-amin/PersianMaterialDateTimePicker/wiki/Importing-to-Android-Studio)

 # Usage
 The library follows the same API as other pickers in the Android framework.
-After adding the library, for using a picker in your project you need to :
+After adding the library, for using a picker in your project you need to:

 1. Implement an `OnTimeSetListener`/`OnDateSetListener`
 2. Create a `TimePickerDialog`/`DatePickerDialog` using the supplied factory
 3. Theme the pickers

-## Implement an `OnTimeSetListener`/`OnDateSetListener`
+### Implement an `OnTimeSetListener`/`OnDateSetListener`
 In order to receive the date or time set in the picker, you will need to implement the `OnTimeSetListener` or `OnDateSetListener` interfaces.
 Typically this will be the `Activity` or `Fragment` that creates the Pickers.
 The callbacks use the same API as the standard Android pickers.
 ```java